 Ladies and gentlemen, the diversity which has also been present in the European continent has nonetheless increased in a very strong manner over the last years and it has brought some difficulties, some conflicts within society.
 So very quickly we came to the understanding that if diversity is not managed properly, it can threaten the fundamental values and the social cohesion within Europe.
-And it is for this purpose that our heads of states and government decided to request a white paper on intercultural dialog whose title is "Living Together as Equals in Dignity" and this text has been adopted last year and it is available outside the room for those who would like to know more about this important policy statement of the organization.
+And it is for this purpose that our heads of states and government decided to request a white paper on intercultural dialog whose title is "Living Together as Equals in Dignity" and this text has been adopted last year and it is important policy statement of the organization.